Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 The Hardware: Dogbones, PickPockets, and Glove-Friendly Buckles

-Struggling with fiddly buckles when your hands are cold and the wind is picking up is not just inconvenient, it is a safety issue.
+The main hood buckles are designed specifically for gloved hands, including thick winter mittens.
+Struggling with fiddly buckles when your hands are cold and the wind is picking up is not just inconvenient; it can quickly become a safety issue.
 Black Diamond designed the Speed 40 for the conditions where that problem actually occurs.
 A tuck-away rope strap over the lid allows a climbing rope to be secured for the approach, then folds out of sight when not needed.

 Suspension and Fit: Two Sizes, Dual-Density Foam